ikonius/mpeg7/README.md

 ## Installation

 This module requires eXist-db 2.0 and has been tested with 2.2RC.

 The following steps require to stop the database from running, and start it again once installation complete.

-Next, clone this repository, copy the mpeg7 folder from the src project folder to $EXIST_HOME/extensions/modules/src/org/exist/xquery/modules and run
+Clone this repository, copy the mpeg7 folder from the src project folder to $EXIST_HOME/extensions/modules/src/org/exist/xquery/modules and run
 ###

     $EXIST_HOME build.sh or build.bat extension-modules